The Smugglers of Sennen

 early 1830.

-The 'briefs' were at one time on loan to the Cornwall Record Office, but for the
+The 'briefs' were on loan to the Cornwall Record Office

 Now, what I CAN say is fact is :-